VedantRathor/PMS-Portal/README.md

+# Tech - stack
-# I built it using a powerful tech stack: MySQL for the database, Express and Node.js for the backend, React for the frontend, and Sequelize as the ORM (Object-Relational Mapper).
+I built it using a powerful tech stack: MySQL for the database, Express and Node.js for the backend, React for the frontend, and Sequelize as the ORM (Object-Relational Mapper).
 Utilizing Sequelize with migrations, seeders, and schema associations

 # Here's how PMS-portal empowers your projects: